ADVERTISEMENTs

 Notwithstanding some hiccups along the way, the US-India bilateral relationship should continue to grow across multiple sectors from economic cooperation and trade, to technology and healthcare, to defense and security collaboration.

-And as long as the US recognizes and respects India’s strategic autonomy and refrains from intervening or lecturing India, often in a misguided manner, about its internal affairs.
+And as long as the US recognizes and respects India’s strategic autonomy and refrains from intervening or lecturing India, often in a misguided manner, about its internal affairs, the future remains bright.
 As Akhil Ramesh and I argued in an article earlier this year in The National Interest, “as a postcolonial society, India is particularly resistant to any intervention by a Western power that challenges its hallowed self-determination and autonomy.”

 Only time will tell, but over the long term, betting on the US-India partnership and the Indian American diaspora is a smart bet to make.